StardustLID/TEMG4952A-TEAM-5/README.md

 # TEMG4952A - Team 5

 This is the repository of Team 5 for the HKUST course TEMG4952A "Special Project: Financial Investment Prototyping for UBS Zurich" in 2020-21 Winter Semester.
+For the final front-end results, see the instructions below.
+For the back-end models, see `..\data_and_model\stable_prediction\Models_training.ipynb`.

 ## Table of Contents